-With almost R4 billion designated to supporting 2 000 businesses in the category, and plans to support an additional 5 000 informal organisations and co-ops, the message from the government is clear – go for it!
+With almost R4 billion designated to support 2 000 businesses in the category, and plans to support an additional 5 000 informal organisations and co-ops, the message from the government is clear – go for it!

 Despite this optimism, it’s worth mentioning that relying on government support can be a lengthy process.
 Qualification criteria are stringent and although the funds are available, they shouldn’t be your only hope.

-Thought starter: You’ll never know if your business qualifies for government support unless you apply.
+Thought-starter: You’ll never know if your business qualifies for government support unless you apply.
 Contact the DTI (Department of Trade and Industry) to find out how you can benefit.